ch4mpy/user-proxies/api/README.md

 	@Override
 	public String getHelpText() {
-		return "Adds a \"proxies\" private claim containing a map of authorizations the user has to act on behalf of other users (one collection of grant IDs per user subject)";
+		return "Adds a \"proxies\" private claim containing a map of authorizations the user has to act on behalf of other users (one collection of grant IDs per user preferredUsername)";
 	}

 	@Override